Saint Anthony Falls Laboratory

 The Saint Anthony Falls Laboratory is also the headquarters of the National Center for Earth-surface Dynamics, a National Science Foundation Science and Technology Center.

-The laboratory is a contributing resource of the Saint Anthony Falls Historic District which is listed on the National Register of Historic Places.
+The laboratory is a contributing resource of the Saint Anthony Falls Historic District, which is listed on the National Register of Historic Places.

 History

 SAFL was designed and built in the 1930s with funding provided by the Works Progress Administration and was headed by Lorenz G. Straub until his death in 1963.
 Construction began in March, 1936 and the Lab was opened and dedicated in November, 1938.

 At first, SAFL focused on hydraulic and engineering research, but after Straub's death the Lab began to expand its research to broader focuses such as stratified flows, turbulence and hydrology.
 An atmospheric layer wind tunnel and multiple flumes were also added to the collection of research facilities.
 This was made possible through funding from the National Science Foundation (NSF).

 From 1977 through 1993, the Laboratory emphasized the integration of education and basic and applied research.
 Several new faculty were appointed to bring new research efforts to SAFL like computational fluid dynamics, water resources and energy, environmental water research, naval hydrodynamics, cavitation, wind engineering, small hydropower development, rainfall modeling, and geomorphology to name a few.
 The NSF made SAFL the headquarters of the National Center of Earth-Surface Dynamics (NCED) in 2002, a center devoted to greater predictive earth surface technology and research.

 In 2006, the University of Minnesota and St. Anthony Falls Laboratory implemented a wind-energy research consortium, called EOLOS, which brought together academic partners, industry, and government laboratories with help of a grant from the Department of Energy.
-This new facility located just south of Minneapolis brought SAFL more into the world of renewable energy research with the addition of a wind turbine among other things.
+This new facility located just south of Minneapolis focused on renewable energy research.

-Since then, SAFL has become an internationally renown leader in the study of earth surface and fluid dynamics.
-Multiple new facilities have been added over the years to expand research capabilities and many have actually been created by the staff and are exclusively used by SAFL researchers.
+Since then, SAFL has become a center for the study of earth surface and fluid dynamics.
+Multiple new facilities have been added over the years to expand research capabilities and many have been created by the staff and are exclusively used by SAFL researchers.

 Funding for SAFL's expansions has come throughout the years from a number of outside sources like NASA, NSF, U.S. Navy, Department of Energy, Air Force Office of Scientific Research, Hamburg Ship Model Basin, the Legislative-Citizen Commission for Minnesota Resources, and many more.

 The St. Anthony Falls Laboratory was added as a research facility to the University of Minnesota's College of Science and Engineering in 2011.